Abdur-Rahim-sheikh/epic/MS/README.md

 * A × B = {(a, b) | a ∈ A and b ∈ B}.
 * Example: If A = {1, 2} and B = {3, 4}, then A × B = {(1, 3), (1, 4), (2, 3), (2, 4)}.
 **Note**: The Cartesian product of two sets A and B is not commutative, i.e., A × B ≠ B × A. ie. (a, b) ≠ (b, a).

+### Russell's Paradox
+Russell's paradox is a statement that leads to a contradiction.
+It is named after the philosopher and mathematician Bertrand Russell.
+The paradox arises when we consider the set of all sets that do not contain themselves.
+If such a set exists, it leads to a contradiction.
+* A: {x | x ∉ x} => A ∈ A if A ∉ A and A ∉ A if A ∈ A. This is a contradiction.

+### Axiom of choice
+The axiom of choice is an axiom of set theory that states that for any collection of pairwise non-empty sets, there exists a function that selects exactly one element from each set.
+It is used to make choices from infinitely many sets.
+The axiom of choice is independent of the other axioms of set theory.